the-invisible-man/shorter-api/README.md

 * We can process very large files if needed.
 The current limit is around 20k URLs in a CSV.
 This number was picked arbitrarily but is configurable.

 #### Web Socket Events
 The two-step process nature of the flow means that we need a way to keep the user informed about the status of their CSV job.
-Since the request ends after file validation, and before processing, ShortLink uses Pusher web sockets to send updates to the client side about the status of the job: from the number of row currently processed, to failures or successes.
+Since the request ends after file validation, and before processing, ShortLink uses Pusher web sockets to send updates to the client side about the status of the job: from the number of rows currently processed, to failures or successes.

 #### CSV Processing Diagram
 ![Shorter (Diagrams) - CSV Processing](https://github.com/user-attachments/assets/eea4d260-b6ae-4f6a-923e-31790871a772)

 ### URL Redirection
 URL redirection is pretty straightforward.
-Check the cache for the url given the path, if found, get from cache, if not found, get from DB.
-When a URL is accessed, a Laravel `UrlVisited` event is fired, which the Analytics domains is subscribed to.
+Check the cache for the url given the path, if found, get from cache, if not found, get from DB and cache.
+When a URL is accessed, a Laravel `UrlVisited` event is fired, which the Analytics domain is subscribed to.

 Additionally, all redirects return a `302` status code as opposed to `301`.
-The reason being that a `301` will make browsers skip the ShortLink hop and go directly to the long url, and this will impact analytics reporting.
+The reason being that a `301` will make browsers skip the ShortLink hop and go directly to the long url on subsequent requests, and this will impact analytics reporting.

 ![Shorter (Diagrams) - Redirection](https://github.com/user-attachments/assets/8c8d1335-63ed-4f75-b1f2-45bce187b592)